Leuna: Economy

 Leuna's industrial site stretches over 13 km², making it one of the largest chemical industry sites in Germany in terms of geographical area.
 At the beginning of the 21st century, a wide range of chemical products and plastics are made there.
-A pilot plant to produce isobutylene from vegetal stock is being built by the French company Global Bioenergies and should start during 2016.
+A pilot plant to produce isobutylene from vegetal stock is being built by the French company Global Bioenergies and was expected to start during 2016.